dolorosus/TuxedoKeyboardLight/Readme.md

 ## Switches the keyboard illumination  on with a certain brightness and switches it off again after an adjustable period of inactivity.

-## Why this little script?
+## So, why use this little script?
-Because by default the keyboard illumination is only switched off when the screen saver appears.
-This time span was too long for me personally.
+Just so you know, the keyboard light is only switched off when the screen saver appears.
+This time was too long for me.
-This script turnes the keyboard illumination after a configurable timespan `--timeout ` off.
-It remembers the current brightness and color settings.
-If the keyboard illumiation is turned off it will be set to the vaules given in `--brightness` and `--colour`.
+This script can be set to switch off the keyboard backlight after a timeout period.
+It remembers the current brightness and colour settings.
+If you turn off the keyboard illumination, it'll be set to the values given in the `--brightness` and `--colour` sections.
-The keyboard illumination is turned using various effects (kids all like it).
-This can be turned off using `--noeffects`
+The keyboard illumination is turned off using various effects (kids all like it).
+These effects are specific to the Tuxedo Stellaris machine.
+They usually won't work on other machines and are poorly coded.
+You can use the `--noeffects`' switch to turn off the effects.

 ## Other Hardware